-Have you recently had a hysterectomy and are now concerned about gaining weight?
-Unfortunately, you have every reason to be worried.
-Rapid weight gain after hysterectomy is a common post-op side effect of this procedure, particularly during the first year.
+Did you recently have a hysterectomy and are concerned about gaining weight?
+You’re not alone.
+Rapid weight gain is a common side effect, especially in the first year after surgery.

-In addition, two scenarios make this more likely.
-Women who have a history of obesity or being overweight are particularly likely to gain weight after surgery.
-And premenopausal women who have a radical hysterectomy are even more likely to gain weight.
-This is because removing their uterus, ovaries, and cervix triggers surgical menopause.
+Two things make weight gain more likely.
+If you have a history of being overweight, you’re more likely to gain weight after surgery.
+Also, if you’re premenopausal and had a radical hysterectomy, you’re at higher risk because removing your uterus, ovaries, and cervix leads to surgical menopause.

 Does Hysterectomy Cause Weight Gain?

 No matter which type of hysterectomy you have, you’ll have a post-op recovery period during which you need to rest so that your body can heal.
-If you had a regular exercise routine or were very active before surgery, this recovery time may cause you to pack on some pounds.
-The recovery period, and recommendations on rest and activity can vary based on the type of hysterectomy you have.
+If you were active before surgery, the recovery period could cause you to gain some weight.
+How long recovery takes and what you can do during it depends on the type of hysterectomy you had.
 For example:

-Abdominal hysterectomy: You’ll spend the first 2-3 days at the hospital, but complete recovery takes six to eight weeks.
+Abdominal hysterectomy: You’ll spend the first 2-3 days in the hospital, but full recovery takes six to eight weeks.

-Vaginal or laparoscopic-assisted vaginal hysterectomy (LAVH): Because a vaginal hysterectomy is less invasive than an abdominal procedure, you’ll only be in the hospital for 1-2 days, and recovery can be as short as two weeks.
+Vaginal or laparoscopic-assisted vaginal hysterectomy (LAVH): With a vaginal hysterectomy, you’ll only stay in the hospital for 1-2 days, and recovery may take as little as two weeks.

-Laparoscopic supracervical hysterectomy (LSH): LSH is the least surgically invasive procedure and can have a recovery period as short as six days and up to two weeks.
+Laparoscopic supracervical hysterectomy (LSH): LSH is the least invasive surgery and recovery can be as short as six days, but may take up to two weeks.

 The hysterectomy recovery period isn’t necessarily a time to worry about your weight.
 Instead, focus on feeling better and making healthy choices.

-After recovery, you may be able to lose the extra pounds.
-But some women can have trouble losing post-op weight and even continue to gain weight.
-Unfortunately, weight gain after a hysterectomy can occur without you making any significant changes in lifestyle or habits.
+After recovery, you may lose the weight you gained.
+But some women struggle to lose it or even gain more weight.
+Sadly, weight gain after a hysterectomy can happen without changing your lifestyle or habits.

 Why is that?